Take It On

-At Xavier, we believe we can do better.
-We seek out difference with the aim of listening, respecting, and being open to learning from each other.
+At Xavier, we believe we can and must do better.
+We model how to live out a thriving democracy: We seek out difference with the aim of listening, respecting, and being open to learning from each other.
 We explore common ground when discussing controversial topics so that our students may learn to engage in difficult dialogue with others in a civil, productive manner.
+We promote robust, peaceful engagement with politics.
 While we welcome a variety of opinions, we hold certain values to be central to this project:

-- Name the problem: We are concerned about the divisive and polarizing political and societal challenges that we expect in 2020, including the 2020 election.
+- Name the problem: We are concerned about the divisive and polarizing political and societal challenges that we face.

 - Leverage our Jesuit Catholic heritage: We draw on the gifts and values of our Jesuit Catholic heritage, including the dignity of the human person and value of the liberal arts education.